nicklockwood/layout/README.md

 		/>
 	</UIView>

-Any built-in iOS view should work when used as an layout XML element.
+Most built-in iOS views should work when used as an layout XML element.
 For custom views, see the [Custom Components](#custom-components) section below.

 To mount a `LayoutNode` inside a view or view controller, subclass `LayoutViewController` and use one of the following three approaches to load your layout: